gamifying-refactoring/gamifying-refactoring-website-theme/content/concept/wildcard.md

 Let's assume that a team gets eliminated at the end of Round1 and makes a comeback by participating in OPEN questions of Round2. *This means there will be 2 eliminations at the end of Round2 because Round3 is played between 3 teams.*

-Eliminated teams from Round2 can participate in OPEN questions of Round3 and take their total high enough to go to the last round which is Round4.
+Eliminated teams from Round2 can participate in OPEN questions of Round3 and take their total high enough to go to the last round which has only 2 teams.

 {{% notice note %}}
+Eliminations still exist but no one is left out completely.
 The idea behind wildcard is to keep everyone engaged in the game while still keeping the fun element alive.
 {{% /notice %}}